phetsims/qa/documentation/qa-book.md

 * When doing the above, make sure that the resulting sim resets to the state it launched in, rather than the default sim's original state, when you hit reset all.
 * Periodically, press the Download File button, after making changes to the sim.
 Refresh Studio, press the Load File button, and select the downloaded file.
 Studio should open to reflect the state it was downloaded in.

-* *Note: The following items in the Preferences menu are stateful (changes should carry over to launched/saved sim):*
+* *Note: The following items in the Preferences dialog are stateful (changes should carry over to launched/saved sim):*
     * anything in the Simulation tab
     * locale
     * projector mode